Learning objectives

 Latticework integration

-Your latticework — a visual review
+Your latticework — a review

 Over eight units, you have built a diverse toolkit of mental models: